resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

     // decoding an object to from json
     PizzaOrder other = codec.decode(json);

+In case you need to parse the JSON from a String use

+    JSONValue json = JSONParser.parseStrict( jsonString );

 ### Customizing the JSON Property Names

 If you want to map a field name to a different json property name, you